neurommsig-epilepsy/EpiCom/README.rst

 EpiCom - a comorbidity analysis for Epilepsy
 ============================================

-This repository contains code and resources used for the two analyses described in `Hoyt et al <https://www.biorxiv.org/content/early/2018/02/22/269860>`_.
-Our BioRxiv preprint is now available!
+This repository contains code and resources used for the two analyses described in `Hoyt *et al* <https://www.biorxiv.org/content/early/2018/02/22/269860>`_.
+Our bioRxiv preprint is now available!
 Read it `here <https://www.biorxiv.org/content/early/2018/02/22/269860>`_ for more details about EpiCom.

 Methodology
 -----------